aarunku5/aarunku5.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year PhD student in the School of Computing and Augmented Intelligence, Arizona State University.
 I'm a member of the Sonoran Visualization Laboratory (SVL @ ASU), supervised by [Chris Bryan](https://chrisbryan.github.io/).
+I was an intern at the National Renewable Energy Laboratory (NREL) in Summer 2023.

 My research interests lie at the intersection of <i>__visual cognition__</i>, <i>__natural language__</i>, and <i>__data visualization__</i>.
 Specifically, I investigate how <i>__visualization aesthetics and affordances__</i> influence <i>__decision-making__</i>, and build visual analytics pipelines.
 I also have a background in power systems visualization, exploring bias in natural language models, learning from instructions/prompting, and investigating the influence of visualization techniques in supply chain and project management.